kumlali/windocker/README.md

-# windocker
+# What is windocker?
+- If your computer is behind a corporate proxy
+- and the proxy changes SSL certificates with its own(http://www.zdnet.com/article/how-the-nsa-and-your-boss-can-intercept-and-break-ssl)
+- and proxy's certificate is not from a trusted Certificate Authority

-If your computer is behind a corporate proxy and the proxy changes SSL certificates with its own(http://www.zdnet.com/article/how-the-nsa-and-your-boss-can-intercept-and-break-ssl), then you might probably need this tool to help resolve problems of Docker Toolbox on Windows.
+then you might probably need this tool to help resolve problems of Docker Toolbox on Windows.

 windocker helps you:
 * use Docker commands from whithin Windows Command Prompt (instead of MINGW64 shell)